dylanljones/pyrekordbox/docs/source/key.md

 # Database key

-If you are using Rekordbox v6.6.5 or later and have no cached key from a previous Rekordbox version, the database can not be unlocked automatically.
-However, the command line interface of ``pyrekordbox`` provides a command for downloading the key from known sources and writing it to the cache file:
+If the automatic key extraction fails the command line interface of ``pyrekordbox`` provides a command for downloading the key from known sources and writing it to the cache file:
 ````shell
 python -m pyrekordbox download-key
 ````